 The Advisory Board

-The jury is anonymous.
-Two members leaves the jury every two year and steps out publicly.
+The juries are anonymous.
+Every two years two members leave the jury and step out publicly.
 Former jury members are a growing “backing group” with good insights to advise the advisory board and director.
-Jury members can not apply for research grants.
+Jury members can not apply for working grants.